D067659/tpmc_documentation/README.md

 ![NodeRedFlow-Properties](/resources/images/NodeRedFlow-Properties.png)

-No business-related information is given, but a server, a ...
+No business-related information is given, but a server, a entity ID or the way of manipulating the payload.
+This is not what MTPP stands for.
+Besides the rigorous end-to-end focus, MTPP still answers the demand of developers to extend the platform using the MTPP Developer Suite.
+But even non-technical affine users are easily able to use the platform on their own with a proper intent to use the platform in a sophisticated manner.